sara-19992/Mastering-JavaScript-in-20-Days/Day4.md

 //arrow function
 const multi = (num1 ,num2) => num1 * num2;
 ```
-arrow function if take one parameter parentheses are optional for multiple parameters the parentheses required.if need to complete code and doing something use { } curly braces
+arrow function if take one parameter parentheses are optional for multiple parameters the parentheses required.if need to complete code and doing something use { } curly braces.

 ## Scope
 JS care where and when declare variable